oddbear/GoXLR-TouchPortal-Plugin/README.md

 - Unicode characters in profile names is not shown correctly.
 - Cannot run at the same time as other plugins using same port.
+- Remote connection to another computer does not work on Windows (works on Mac OS X).
 - Routing on and off Status not shown (planned update to the GoXLR App).

 ### Dependencies